 Why we love this Roast Duck Recipe

-• You can easily customize this recipe with your favorite roast flavors, garnishes, and
+• You can easily customize this recipe with your favorite roast flavors and garnishes.

 • With very few ingredients, your roast duck will have that restaurant quality that is perfect for special occasions!